DataStories-UniPi/Hermes_PostgreSQL/doc/advanced.md

 - function string_agg() aggregates points;
 - function KMLFolder() encloses aggregated points under one KML folder element.

-By enclosing a folder element into a KML document element, a KML file is ready to be written into a system file using “COPY” command.
+By enclosing a folder element into a KML document element, a KML file is ready to be written into a system file using ï¿½COPYï¿½ command.
 But before someone could export the results of a query he should create a directory where PostgreSQL has access.
 An example of how we visualized the Timeslice query is following:

 	COPY (
 		WITH